 - -Green Jack

-- These strains all contain a relatively strong level of this terpene.
-It should be noted that of all these varieties, Clementine has the highest level of ocimene.
+These particular strains are rich in ocimene.
+It should be noted that of all these varieties, Clementine has the highest level of Ocimene.

 Benefits and Uses of Ocimene